 - Dry/cure your buds like a professional.

-When it comes to taste and smell, there are three very important things you must take care of...
+When it comes to improving taste and smell, there are three very important facets on which growers should focus.
+Today, we'll go through exactly what you need to do:

 3 Steps To Improving Taste & Smell

 - Increase the Terpene (and Terpenoid) content of your buds - terpenes (pronounced TUR-peen) are what give cannabis its distinctive taste and smell, so increasing these levels are incredibly important.
-There’s a lot you can do as a grower to bring out the best taste and flavor of your cannabis.
+There’s a lot you can do as a grower to increase terpene content and thus bring out the best taste and flavor of your cannabis.

 - Avoid common mistakes - some growers are accidentally ruining the taste or smell of their buds and they might not even know it.